umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 		]}
 	}

-Each config have 4 parameters:
+Config has 4 parameters:

-- name: (mandatory) friendly name of the element editable (Body / Header / Main Column ...).
+- name: (mandatory) friendly name of the element (Body / Header / Main Column ...).
-- schema: (mandatory) default selector(s) on that style will be apply (body / h1 / p, a, span/ .main ...).
+- schema: (mandatory) element's selector(s) where custom style will be apply (body / h1 / p, a, span/ .main ...).
-- selector: selector used for the highlight of the element (body / h1 / .header...), if empty *schema* is used instead.
+- selector: (optional) selector used for the highlight of the element (body / h1 / .header...), if empty *schema* is used instead.
-- editors: list of editors that can be used for the element.
+- editors: (mandatory) list of style editors available for the element.

 #### Editors

-By default 9 different editors can be used:
+The Canvas Designer comes with 9 different available editors:

 - background
 - border